 In times of mourning and sadness, a personal gesture to friends, family and even acquaintances can be most comforting.
 But how do you know what to say when someone passes away?

-The most important thing to remember is the purpose of your expression is to provide support and kindness to those who are experiencing a profound pain.
+The most important thing to remember is the purpose of your expression.
+Provide support and kindness to those who are experiencing a profound pain.
 As Maya Angelou said, “try to be a rainbow in someone else’s cloud.”

 Know that you alone will not be able to heal their pain.
 And you must not let the worry of figuring out the perfect thing to say stop you from making a connection or, worse, keep you silent.
 Even though it is difficult to know exactly what to say to someone who is feeling alone and grieving, your condolences will likely mean more than you know both now and in the future.